Get Your Glutes in Gear: The Top 10 Benefits of Hip Thrusts

 The hip thrust is a great exercise for any athlete who wants to build their glutes.
 Athletes such as football players, sprinters and soccer players can benefit from this exercise because it helps them develop strong hamstrings, quads and glutes.

 The hip thrust will also help reduce injury risk in athletes by strengthening the muscles around your hips, lower back and core.
-Research shows that strong glutes prevent injuries by keeping your pelvis stable during movement or when you're on uneven ground (like in sports).
+Research shows that strong glutes may help manage injury risk by keeping your pelvis stable during movement or when you're on uneven ground (like in sports).

 It can be used as a warm-up, or even as a strength training exercise.